-Based on the results of our historic property identification efforts, the Program has determined that no previously identified historic properties are located within or adjacent to the Area of Potential Effect.
+Based on the results of our historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the Area of Potential Effect.
 The project area is not within or adjacent to the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
-There is no reported archaeological materials or significant cultural properties within a half-mile radius of the proposed project location.
-No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-03065 is located.
-The closest freshwater body is approximately 0.18 mi (0.28 km) west of the project area.
-The size of the proposed project activities is very small (0.027548 acre) and construction of public roads/residential structures/agricultural infrastructure has impacted the surrounding terrain.
+There are no reported archaeological materials or significant cultural remains within a half-mile radius of the proposed project location.
+No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-01322 is located.
+The closest freshwater body is approximately 0.2 mi (0.3 km) north of the project area.
+The size of the proposed project activities is very small (0.000646 acre) and construction of public roads, residential structures, and agricultural infrastructure has disturbed the surrounding terrain.
 Therefore, no historic properties will be affected by the proposed project activities.